kevinwu25/hello-world/README.md

 # hello-world
 Introduction to GitHub and repositories
-Hello I am Kevin and I like Java
+Hello I am Kevin Wu and I like Java